-BY-LAWS OF THE AMERICAN
+BY-LAWS OF THE AMERICAN MATTHAY ASSOCIATION, INC.

-(Revised June, l982)
+(Revised June, 2009)

-ARTICLE I; Name:
+ARTICLE I; NAME:

-ARTICLE II; Purpose:
+ARTICLE II; PURPOSE:

 The purpose of this association shall be:

-1. To further and perpetuate an under standing of the work of Tobias Matthay, and his teaching principles.
+1. To further and perpetuate an understanding of the work of Tobias Matthay, and his teaching principles.

-3. To foster a spirit of cooperation among his American pupils and. adherents.
+3. To foster a spirit of cooperation among his American pupils and adherents.

-ARTICLE III; Membership:
+ARTICLE III; EARNINGS:

 (a) Those who have studied personally with Tobias Matthay, including both Active and Associate Members of the past; [The American Matthay Association, founded in 1925, and incorporated in 1927, was extensively reorganized in 1949—hence the phrase “of the past.”]

-(b) Those who have been proposed by an Active Member and have studied with a Matthay teacher as approved by the Board of Governors or at an annual meeting;
+(b) Those who have been proposed by an Active Member and have studied with a Matthay teacher as approved by the Board of Governors or at an annual meeting.

-2. Student Members shall be pupils up to and through college age who are studying with an Active Member of the American Matthay Association.
+3. Student Members shall be pupils up to and through college age who are studying with an Active Member of the American Matthay Association.

-3. Honorary Members may be elected from time to time upon recommendation of the Board of Governors and the approval of the Association.
+4. Honorary Members may be elected from time to time upon recommendation of the Board of Governors and the approval of the Association.

-8. An Active Member may at any time be come a Life Member by contributing to the Association an amount designated by the Board of Governors.
+5. An Active Member may at any time be come a Life Member by contributing to the Association an amount designated by the Board of Governors.

 1. The President shall be the principal executive officer of the Association, and shall in general, supervise the business and affairs of the Association and the Board of Governors.
 The President shall be empowered, at his discretion, to appoint any necessary committees.

 2. The Vice-President shall perform the duties of the President in the absence of the President or in the event of the inability of the President to serve.
 Should the Vice-President be unable to serve in any capacity, it shall be the duty of the President to appoint a deputy.
+In addition, the Vice-President shall serve as the Chair of the Clara Wells Piano Scholarship Auditions.

-5. The Archivist shall function as curator of the Association’s books, pamphlets, photographs and other historical documents.
+6. The Archivist shall function as curator of the Association’s books, pamphlets, photographs and other historical documents.
 He shall receive and organize those educational materials that have been donated to the Association, and periodically apprise the Membership of the Association’s holdings.
 He may, upon approval of the President, be empowered to acquire materials deemed to possess relevance to the Association and its purposes.
 He shall cooperate with and fully assist serious scholars in search of information and material concerning Tobias Matthay and the Association.

-6. The Board of Governors shall have the power and authority to perform all acts and functions of the Association between annual meetings, not inconsistent with the laws or with action taken by the Annual Meeting of the Association.
+9. The Board of Governors shall have the power and authority to perform all acts and functions of the Association between annual meetings, not inconsistent with the laws or with action taken by the Annual Meeting of the Association.

-7. In the event of an Officer’s inability to fulfill his duties, the President shall appoint a successor for the remainder of the Officer’s term.
+10. In the event of an Officer’s inability to fulfill his duties, the President shall appoint a successor for the remainder of the Officer’s term.

 Officers and Directors shall be nominated by a committee chosen by the President.